 At the moment, responsibility for leading Japan’s rollout efforts has largely been given to municipalities, which process vaccine doses distributed in batches by the central government.
 But the debut of the two mass vaccination centers underscores the central government’s willingness to play a more active role in Japan’s inoculation campaign.

 As such, current projections are that Japan’s elderly population could be fully vaccinated by the end of July.
 However, there is no guarantee of this and the Times points out that it is still up to the nation’s municipalities to make it happen.
 It seems the current spike of cases with the potential for visiting athletes to cause another spike have many Japanese citizens feeling the Olympics shouldn’t happen.
-The Wall Street Journal
+The Wall Street Journal reports:

 The Japanese are skeptical.
 Recent opinion polls show growing majorities opposed to the Games taking place.
 A mid-May survey by the Asahi newspaper found that 83% of people wanted the event to be canceled or postponed, up from 69% in April.